-No - it only applies to those business meetings which concern matters you had official dealings with in your last 18 months as a senior public sector officer.
-The question of whether a matter is in fact one you had official dealings with in your former senior public sector role, is one you need to assess by applying the definition of official dealings specified above.
+No - it only applies to those business meetings that concern matters you had official dealings with in your last 2 years as an Assistant Minister.
+The question of whether a matter is in fact one you had official dealings with in your former ministerial role, is one you need to assess by applying the definition of official dealings specified above.

-In seeking a business meeting with a government representative on a matter you had knowledge of in your former senior public sector role but which you have assessed as not meeting the definition of official dealings, you should advise the departmental staff you are liaising with of that fact and of your assessment.
+In seeking a business meeting with a government representative on a matter you had knowledge of in your former ministerial role but which you have assessed as not meeting the definition of official dealings, you should advise the departmental staff you are liaising with of that fact and of your assessment.
 There is a duty placed on departmental staff to ensure compliance with the requirements of the Post Separation Policy.
 Departmental staff must make their own decision as to whether the purpose of the requested meeting with a government representative meets the definition of official dealings before it is scheduled.